OliverGibbons1/APCompPro24Group/README.md

 # Dragoon Expedition
-A turn-based RPG adventure game inspired by the original Dragon Quest series.
-Based in Processing.
+A 64-bit RPG adventure game inspired by the original Nintendo-64 Dragon Quest series.
+Run in Processing with Python apps to aid the creation of maps and boundaries.
 ## Collaborators:

 [Oliver Gibbons](https://github.com/OliverGibbons1): Project Manager, Programming